alephobjects/cura-build/README.md

 **Build all for stretch from local directory**

-First make sure you have checked out the source code for all packages (arcus, savitar, uranium, cura-engine, Cura2) in a directory of the host - for example: /home/user/build .
+First make sure you have checked out the source code for all packages (arcus, savitar, uranium, cura-engine, Cura) in a directory of the host - for example: /home/user/build .
 Lets say we want the built packages in /tmp/debian-stretch.
 ```
 docker run -ti -e UNIT=all -e DIST=stretch -v /home/user/build:/Cura2build/build -v /tmp/debian-stretch:/out keitaro/alephobjects:stretch